Pharmacokinetics of progesterone: Elimination and duration

 Levels of progesterone with oral progesterone have been measured by the unreliable method of IA as remaining elevated for 12 to 24 hours.
-Regardless of assay method, peak levels of progesterone following a dose of oral progesterone occur after about 1 to 3 hours.
-The elimination half-life of progesterone in the circulation is very short at a range of about 3 to 90 minutes.
+Regardless of the assay method, peak levels of progesterone following a dose of oral progesterone occur after about 1 to 3 hours.
+The elimination half-life of progesterone in circulation is very short at a range of about 3 to 90 minutes.
 Previous studies using IA have reported an overestimated elimination half-life of oral progesterone of about 16 to 18 hours.
 Subsequent, reliable studies using high-performance liquid chromatography–tandem mass spectrometry (HPLC–MS/MS) and similar methods reported elimination half-lives of progesterone with oral progesterone of about 4.6 to 5.2 hours and 9.98 hours when it was taken with food.
 Due to the short half-life and duration of action of oral progesterone, it may be taken in divided doses two or three times per day.